-We’re more than a year-and-a-half out from the next presidential election and the race is already incredibly crowded, and with more than a handful of prominent politicians with recognizable names, like senators Elizabeth Warren, Cory Booker, Kirsten Gillibrand, and Kamala Harris.
+We’re more than a year out from the next presidential election and the race is incredibly crowded, and with more than a handful of prominent politicians with recognizable names, like senators Elizabeth Warren, Cory Booker, Kirsten Gillibrand, and Kamala Harris.
 And then, there’s Andrew Yang, an entrepreneur with a meme-loving — and growing — base comprised of many young people, but also of denizens of 4chan and far-right individuals who believe that Yang is worried about the white birth rate.
 (Yang has denounced this last group.)

 First of all: Who is Andrew Yang?